 - MVEdTV and VVTV - Educational access programming of the Moreno Valley Unified School District and the Val Verde Unified School District.
 Available on Channel 16 on Time Warner Cable.

-- KRCC - Educational access programming of the Moreno Valley Campus of Riverside Community College.
+- KRCC - Educational access programming of the Moreno Valley College of Riverside Community District.
 Available on Channel 17 on Time Warner Cable.

 Media & Communications by calling: 951.413.3056